Environment

 Share this article

-“Most of our students belong to low-income families, making it a challenge for them to purchase bottled water,” said Indumati G., the principal of the school.
+“Most of our students belong to low-income families, making it a challenge for them to purchase bottled water,” said Indumati G., school principal.
 “We needed an AquaTower urgently to combat diseases among these children.”

 According to the World Bank, India is one of the most water-stressed countries in the world.
 It is home to roughly 18 percent of the world’s population but only four percent of its water resources.
 Those who live in rural communities are at even greater risk of water scarcity due to the long distances they must travel to find water.